Sunday, June 30, 2013

 Molly:

 When it comes to past authors I always name Lavyrle Spencer.
-She could take a simply impossible situation and make the reader root and care26 for the characters, using humor and drama equally and all with a dash of poignancy that made her stories stay with me all of these years later.
+She could take a simply impossible situation and make the reader root and care for the characters, using humor and drama equally and all with a dash of poignancy that made her stories stay with me all of these years later.

 Kristan Higgins is one of the many current authors I’d admire.
 Her contemporary romances make my heart sing with her every day men and women who find love in the most entertaining ways.
 Her secondary characters are a hoot and her settings make me want to move in and get acquainted with them all.